PathwayCommons/guide/_workflows/pathway_enrichment_ii/process_data.md

 #### RNA sequencing and analysis

-Figure 5 displays the overall sample collection and processing scheme.
-For each sample, approximately 100-500 picograms of total platelet RNA  - the equivalent content in less than a drop of blood - was extracted for RNA sequencing.
+Figure 5 depicts the sample collection and processing scheme.
+For each patient, approximately 100-500 picograms of total platelet RNA  - the equivalent content in less than a drop of blood - was extracted for sequencing.

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_5 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 5.
 Sample collection and RNA sequencing.</strong> (A) Schematic overview of tumor-educated platelets (TEPs) as biosource for liquid biopsies.
 (B) Number of platelet samples of healthy donors and patients with different types of cancer.
 (C) TEP mRNA sequencing (mRNA-seq) workflow, as starting from 6 ml EDTA-coated tubes, to platelet isolation, mRNA amplification, and sequencing.
 (D) Correlation plot of mRNAs detected in healthy donor (HD) platelets and cancer patients’ TEPs, including highlighted increased (red) and decreased (blue) TEP mRNAs.
 (E) Heatmap of unsupervised clustering of platelet mRNA profiles of healthy donors (red) and patients with cancer (gray).<em>Adapted from Best et al. (Best 2015), Figure 1</em>.
 </div>

-As Best *et al.* were interested in the discriminatory capacity of transcriptomes, they initially filtered RNA species for those that were intron-spanning and had sufficiently high expression counts (>5) to reduce the amount of noise.
+Since Best *et al.* were interested in the discriminatory capacity of transcriptomes, they initially filtered RNA species for those that were intron-spanning and had sufficiently high expression counts (>5) to reduce the amount of noise.

 A reduced set of 5 003 protein and non-coding RNAs (excluding Y chromosome and mitochondrial) were used in a pair-wise comparison of expression between HD and pan-cancer samples.
 Across all cancers the authors identified 1 453 and 793 RNAs with increased and descreased representation, respectively (Figure 5D).
 These differentially expressed genes were sufficient to discriminate HD and cancer-derived platelets (Figure 5E).